esrlabs/bake/documentation/concepts/the_main_project.rst

 Output directory
 ****************

-A project in a specific build configuration can be build in different contexts.
+A project in a specific build configuration can be built in different contexts.
-That's why the output directory of a project cannot be simply the build configuration name of the project to avoid inconsistencies.
+That's why the output directory of a project cannot be simply the build configuration name of the project, to avoid inconsistencies.
-Therefore the output directory names are.
+Therefore the output directory names are:

     * Main project: $(MainConfigName) like in regular Eclipse CDT builds
     * Subprojects: $(MainConfigName)_$(MainProjectName) instead of the config name of the subproject